flatpak/flatpak-docs/docs/desktop-integration.rst

 controls appear on the same side of the window as other desktops.
 On Linux this is the right side of the window (like Windows).

-Applications can rely on system-provided titlebars on Linux, if they don't want to draw their own window controls.
+On X11 applications can rely on system-provided titlebars if they don't want to draw their own window controls.
+For a consistent Wayland experience applications must always provide their own.
+See `libdecoration <https://gitlab.gnome.org/jadahl/libdecoration>`_ for a general solution.

 Window decorations
 ------------------